 This article explains implied consent law, and its special statutory provisions under OCGA 40-5-55, 40-5-67.1 and other statutes.
-All such provisions relate to an arrested citizen who is facing a DUI in Georgia being asked by the arresting officer (post-arrest) to agree to submit to additional chemical testing to determine his or her blood alcohol content (BAC) or the person’s concentration of drug levels.
-For the last half-century, reported appellate cases for the Georgia implied consent law are among the nation’s most favorable DUI-DWI decisions on appeal.
+All such provisions relate to an arrested citizen who is facing a DUI Georgia.
+He or she will be asked by the arresting officer (post-arrest) to agree to submit to additional chemical testing to determine his or her blood alcohol content (BAC).
+For suspected drugged driving, a blood extraction will be sought in order to determine the person’s concentration of drug levels.

 A Glimpse of Georgia Driving Under the Influence Laws: 1st DUI Through 4th DUI

 For a quick glance of DUI penalties in the Peach State, see this GA DUI grid sheet.

 No matter what negative impact a DUI 1st offense may bring, the DUI penalties for a second offense DUI jump significantly.
 For example, community service for a 1st GA DUI is 40 hours, the jail time minimum is 24 hours, if a blood alcohol or breath alcohol forensic result shows 0.08 grams percent or more at any time within three hours of the driving ending.
 DUI fine cost is between $300 and $1,000 plus surcharges and add-ons.